exercism/website-copy/tracks/javascript/exercises/two-fer/mentoring.md

   You should suggest they always use strict equality, but since the optimal solution doesn't have a conditional, it does not apply to this exercise.
 - On exercism there is no need for [defensive programming](https://en.wikipedia.org/wiki/Defensive_programming).
-This means they should not test if the input is a string, or something else unforseen.
+This means they should not test if the input is a string, or something else unforeseen.
 The test cases should indicate what a function might be called with.